flox/flox/cli/flox/doc/flox-services-start.md

 Starts the specified services.

-If any services are currently running, a warning will be displayed for each specified service that is already running but the command will still succeed.
+If any services are currently running, a warning will be displayed for each specified service that is already running, but the command will still succeed.
-If a specified service does not exist, an error will displayed and no services will be started.
+If a specified service does not exist, an error will be displayed and no services will be started.

 If no services are currently running, then the services will be started from an